DeepMind’s AI Shows Itself to Be a World-Beating World Builder

 Although MaNa, the Polish gaming professional, is more experienced than TLO at playing with the Protoss characters featured in the version of the game the players had to contend with, he too was frustrated by the AI agents’ use of strategy and fighting techniques that he had never seen from his human opponents.
 MaNa lost the first four of the five matches against the DeepMind algorithms.
 Only when DeepMind switched to an agent whose view of the landscape was strictly limited did MaNa manage to score one for humanity.

 This series of victories by DeepMind’s team was a big deal.
-Although AIs have surpassed us in some widely recognized measures of human smarts—trouncing the best human players in the TV game show Jeopardy, beating world champions in chess and Go, and getting us closer to letting cars drive themselves in order to avoid accidents—these algorithms are still not as good at the game of learning as we humans are.
+Although AIs have surpassed us in some widely recognized measures of human smarts—trouncing the best human players in the TV game show Jeopardy!, beating world champions in chess and Go, and getting us closer to letting cars drive themselves in order to avoid accidents—these algorithms are still not as good at the game of learning as we humans are.

 In fact, up until now, StarCraft II and its predecessor were too complex for AI gamers to take on.
 Even when the game was dumbed down by simplifying maps of the landscape and changing the rules to give the agents superhuman abilities, the AI agents were easily bested by human professional gamers.
 But AlphaStar needs no such assistance.
 Its deep neural network, trained directly from raw game data via supervised and reinforcement learning techniques, more than holds its own.

 DeepMind and its partner, Blizzard Entertainment (which provides the game replays needed for training the algorithms), think their use of StarCraft II as a research environment will continue to pay huge dividends.
-They’ve developed a machine learning API to help other researchers and developers make better use of the millions of anonymized game replays that will soon be available for sending agents to StarCraft school.
-And their PySC2 environment wrapper even breaks the game down into chunks that can be used to test an agent on specific tasks such as shifting its own field of view and collecting mineral resources.
+They’ve developed a machine-learning API to help other researchers and developers make better use of the millions of anonymized game replays that will soon be available for sending agents to StarCraft school.
+And their PySC2 environment wrapper even breaks the game down into chunks that can be used to test an agent on specific tasks, such as shifting its own field of view and collecting mineral resources.
 The AI developers say that the training environment provided by StarCraft II could even bolster research that would make computers better at sequence prediction and improve their long-term memory.

 Comments